 Market research was a new field when Al Orman founded Orman Guidance in 1975.
 Research was something that was done in a lab, “focus groups” were the latest buzzword, and advertisers did not understand social research.

-Al managed focus groups for another firm and worked with facilities across the country, but he knew he could do market research better: more reliably, with more engaged consumers and more useful results.
-He made sure his own company set a high standard for consumer insights, and he demanded that clients meet that standard, too.
+Al managed paid focus groups for another firm and worked with facilities across the country, but he knew he could do marketing research better: more reliably, with more engaged consumers and more useful results.
+He made sure his own company set a high standard for consumer research, consumer insights, and he demanded that clients meet that standard, too.
 To some of them, he says, his expectations were “a pain in the ass.”

 Over the years, Orman Guidance has conducted consumer insights studies that influenced products from microwave ovens to cereal flavors to e-books.
 Over time, we’ve enhanced our work with new technologies — like the video conferencing that dazzled the office in the ’90s — and we plan to continue bringing new innovations into the industry.
 We’ve maintained a commitment to quality and to the people we work with, including turning away market research studies from tobacco companies and other industries that harm consumers.